Troy Terry lifts US past Canada in world junior thriller

 ''It was such an up-and-down game,'' Terry said. ''We were down two goals twice.
 I think when we were down 2-0 and came back to tie it we got some confidence because it sucked to go down two goals right away.
 But, we knew as a team that no matter how we played, we had the confidence to get back into the game.''

-Bouyed by the first near-sellout crowd at the more than 21,000-seat Bell Centre, Thomas Chabot and Jeremy Lauzon opened the scoring for Canada in the first period.
+Bouyed by the first near-sellout crowd at the more than 21,000-seat Bell Centre, Chabot and Jeremy Lauzon opened the scoring for Canada in the first period.

 Boston University teammates Charlie McAvoy and Kieffer Bellows countered for the U.S. in the second.